open-compensation-token-license/license-token-website/wikisrc/open-source-funding-for-open-source.md

 ## The Importance of Funding Open Source

 Open source projects form the backbone of much of the internet's infrastructure and many software ecosystems.
 Projects like [Linux](https://www.linux.org/), [Apache](http://www.apache.org/), and [WordPress](https://wordpress.org/) power billions of devices and websites globally.
 However, developing and maintaining these projects require resources.
 Developers need financial support to dedicate time to building, enhancing, and securing their contributions without the distraction of financial instability.
+For more insights, see [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).

 Without adequate funding, open source projects risk stagnation, which can, in turn, hinder technological progress and compromise security.
 Therefore, ensuring a steady flow of resources into the open source ecosystem is crucial to sustain innovation.
-For more insights, see [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).
+For more on this topic, explore [software sustainability](https://www.license-token.com/wiki/software-sustainability).

 ## Funding Models Inspired by Open Source